maggielz/job-hunt-helper/README.md

 Can scrape an individual job posting for key data (job title, location, years of experience required).
 Currently suitable for most postings on greenhouse.io and lever.co.

 ## How to use it
+Command line interface.
+Run `python3 main.py` and follow prompts given.

-Command line, hope for the best :D
+Most importantly, hope for the best :D